openlilylib/snippets/templates/predefined-instruments/README.md

+_Dedicated to Graham Percival._

+_We were talking about making LilyPond easier to use (when we met in Waltrop, 2012) and Graham suggested that i make a file with custom context definitions which we could all test.
+Well, better late than never._

 Are you tired of setting staff labels (instrumentNames), clefs, midi instruments etc. for every staff you create?
 This should help you.
 The idea is that instead of writing